UPDATE 3-AT&T, trade groups mount court challenge to FCC Internet rules

-NEW YORK (Reuters) - AT&T Inc and three cable and wireless trade groups filed separate lawsuits on Tuesday challenging the U.S. Federal Communications Commission over its new web traffic regulations.
+NEW YORK, April 14 (Reuters) - AT&T Inc and three cable and wireless trade groups filed separate lawsuits on Tuesday challenging the U.S. Federal Communications Commission over its new web traffic regulations.

 AT&T is the first large telecom player to individually appeal against the FCC’s so-called “net neutrality rules.”
 The suit comes even as the No.2 U.S wireless company’s proposed $48.5 billion acquisition of satellite TV operator DirecTV is under FCC review.